glin/reactable/README.md

   showPageSizeOptions = FALSE,# Show page size options? pageSizeOptions =           # Page size options
     c(10, 25, 50, 100),
   paginationType = "numbers", # Pagination control to use.
-Either "numbers" (the default), "jump", or "simple" showPagination = NULL,      # Show pagination?
-Defaults to TRUE if the table has more than one page showPageInfo = TRUE,        # Show page info? minRows = 1,                # Minimum number of rows to show per page selection = NULL,           # Enable row selection?
-Either "multiple" or "single" selectionId = NULL,         # Shiny input ID for the selected rows details = NULL,             # Additional content to display when expanding a row.
-See row details below highlight = FALSE,          # Highlight rows on hover? outlined = FALSE,           # Add borders around the table? bordered = FALSE,           # Add borders around the table and every cell?
+Either "numbers", "jump", or "simple" showPagination = NULL,      # Show pagination?
+Defaults to TRUE if the table has more than one page showPageInfo = TRUE,        # Show page info? minRows = 1,                # Minimum number of rows to show per page details = NULL,             # Additional content to display when expanding a row.
+See row details below selection = NULL,           # Enable row selection?
+Either "multiple" or "single" selectionId = NULL,         # Shiny input ID for the selected rows highlight = FALSE,          # Highlight rows on hover? outlined = FALSE,           # Add borders around the table? bordered = FALSE,           # Add borders around the table and every cell?